Thai National Parks

 About Kui Buri

-Established as a national park in 1999, Kui Buri National Park covers 969 km² in Prachuap Khiri Khan Province, about 85 km southwest from the popular tourist destination of Hua Hin.
+Kui Buri National Park was established in 1999 and spans an area of 969 km² in Prachuap Khiri Khan Province, situated approximately 85 km southwest of the popular tourist destination Hua Hin.

-The park mountains are part of the Tenasserim Hills Range, spanning over many protected areas in Thailand and Myanmar.
-The park forest consists of dry and moist evergreen forests with trees such as Dipterocarpus tuberculatus, Hopea odorata, Terminalia chebula and different species of palms.
+The park's mountainous terrain is part of the Tenasserim Hills Range, which extends across several protected areas in both Thailand and Myanmar.
+The forest within the park comprises both dry and moist evergreen forests, featuring tree species such as Dipterocarpus tuberculatus, Hopea odorata, Terminalia chebula, and various species of palms.

 A solitary elephant in wildlife watching area